Arcadia-Science/arcadia-software-handbook/guides-and-standards/standard-source-control.md

 - Before any of this, please consult our legal counsel to make sure there are not licensing and legal problems with your collaboration.
 - If you’re working on an Arcadia Science repository with outside collaborators, the repository is most likely already public.
 If so, that’s great!
 If the repository is private, you can include the Github account to the repository as an “outside collaborator”.
-- Either way, the rules in this policy as it pertains to code review and working in branches apply to outside collaborators as well.
+- Either way, the rules in this document as it pertains to code review and working in branches apply to outside collaborators as well.
 - If you plan to actively work on a repository with outside collaborators, it’s recommended to add `CONTRIBUTING.MD` and `CODE_OF_CONDUCT.md` files to the root of the repository to set expectations ahead of time.
 Default templates for these will be available soon.

 ## Common pitfalls & tricks to overcome them